Harder-Narasimhan strata and $p$-adic period domains: Non minuscule cocharacters

 \section{Non minuscule cocharacters}

-In this section, we indicate how to generalize the constructions and results in previous sections to a general (not necessarily minuscule) cocharacter $\mu$.
+In this section, we indicate how to generalize our previous constructions and results to a general (not necessarily minuscule) cocharacter $\mu$.
 Roughly, we need to replace flag varieties and local Shimura varieties by the corresponding $B_{dR}^+$-affine Schubert cells and moduli of local $G$-Shtukas respectively.
-We have Newton and Harder-Narasimhan stratifications on both sides ($\Gr_\mu$ and $\Gr_{\mu^{-1}}$), generalizing the previous constructions in sections \ref{section Newt HN flag} and \ref{section twin towers}.
-It turns out that the HN stratifications on both sides are pullbacks of the corresponding HN stratifications on flag varieties via the Bialynicki-Birula map.
-Then we analyze the geometry of $\Gr_\mu$ using affine Schubert cells of the Levi subgroups, cf. \ref{subsection FF general}, which is in some sense a theory of (generalized) semi-infinite orbits for $B_{dR}^+$-affine Grassmannians.
-This is the key last step to prove the generalization of \cite{CFS} Theorem 6.1.
+We have Newton and Harder-Narasimhan stratifications on the diamonds $\Gr_\mu$ and $\Gr_{\mu^{-1}}$, generalizing the previous constructions in sections \ref{section Newt HN flag} and \ref{section twin towers}.
+In particular, the duality results of section \ref{section twin towers} can be generalized to the current setting.
+We will analyze the geometry of $\Gr_\mu$ using affine Schubert cells of the Levi subgroups, which is in some sense a theory of (generalized) semi-infinite orbits for $B_{dR}^+$-affine Grassmannians.
+This is the key new step to prove the generalization of \cite{CFS} Theorem 6.1.